bustle/ember-restless/README.md

 ### Changing the the primary key for a model
 The primary key for all models defaults to 'id'.
-You can customize it per model class to match your backend:
+You can customize it per model class to match your API:
 ``` javascript
 App.RESTAdapter.map("App.Post", {
   primaryKey: "slug"